 It's really, really the best vehicle for learning that you can have with your child.
 The Greeks, after all, who came up with Schole, made a whole thing out of learning through conversation, the Socratic method of asking questions in order to really get to the bottom of your thoughts on something.

-So it's probably the number one best thing maybe up there with reading.
+So it's probably the number one best thing, maybe up there with reading.
 I'm not sure which one is better, but between reading and conversation, that's so much of the game right there.

 Again, I encourage you to look it up and learn more about it if you're interested.
-There are various groups, including Facebook groups and practice sessions for school, as well as lots of books and articles about it.
-So there's a lot of information out there if you want to learn more and get more ideas.
-But I hope that this has inspired you to look at learning from the Greek perspective of leisure, restful learning, and joyful learning, and to bring some of that into your home.
-We'll see you next week.
+There are various groups, including Facebook groups and practice sessions for school, as well as numerous books and articles on the subject.